Many people assume that they know everything they need to know about career choice, thinking that what they have heard from is enough.

 The unfortunate thing is, while they believe they are on the right track, they often end up stuck in an unfulfilling career, realizing later that they made a bad choice.

-As a serious career finder, how should you make a choice of career based on informed decision?
+As a serious career finder, how should you make a choice of career based on an informed decision?
 Here are some of the common misconceptions by people about their career choice, so you will not fall into the same pit.

 Career choice is simple

 On the contrary, it is far from being simple, for it involves a process that requires time and effort before finally considering an option.
 A good-looking career does not mean it is right for you.
 You should also take into account your interests, skills, and values.
+Resume and cover letter writing isn’t as easy as it sounds and you’ll be needing ample skills to build your job-hunting tools.

 Choosing a career involves your life and future, so it should not be made like you are merely clicking buttons from a list of “best careers” or “hot jobs” created by so-called online career or job web sites.